 The Passover was to be eaten that night, and nothing left till the morning.
 Hence in Deuteronomy 16:6 the instruction is to eat the Passover “at the going down of the sun”, And “at the season thou camest forth out of Egypt”.
 Then they were told to “turn in in the morning, and go unto thy tents”, verse 7.
 Far from doing this, the chief priests had turned out in the morning, in order to condemn the True Passover Lamb.

-The word Passover is used also of the festive offerings during the seven days of unleavened bread, for this festival followed straight after the Passover day, and is actually called the Passover in Luke 22:1, “Now the feast of unleavened bread drew nigh, which is called the Passover”.
-So the priests are concerned that by going to a Gentile’s house they will be defiled, and unable to keep the feast of unleavened bread.
+The word Passover is used also of the festive offerings during the seven days of Unleavened Bread, for this festival followed straight after the Passover day, and is actually called the Passover in Luke 22:1, “Now the feast of Unleavened Bread drew nigh, which is called the Passover”.
+So the priests are concerned that by going to a Gentile’s house they will be defiled, and unable to keep the feast of Unleavened Bread.
 It is also part of their duty as priests to eat the goat of the sin offering that was to be offered on the first day of unleavened bread.
 The purpose of this was to bear the iniquity of the congregation of Israel, and make atonement for them, as we read in Leviticus 10:17 in connection with the goat of the sin offering on the final day of the consecration of the priests.
 They sat in the temple courts and ate the sin offering, whilst the true sin offering was being made sin, and bearing sins in His own body on the tree.
 Were they doing this when the darkness came?
-If so, God was signalling to them that what they were doing was out of date.
+If so, God was signalling to them that what they were doing was being replaced.

 18:29 Pilate then went out unto them, and said, What accusation bring ye against this man?